dasun07/University-Projects-Simulations/Semester 4/EN2550 - Fundamentals of Image Processing and Machine Vision/README.md

 # Project Overview

-* Detect, localize and count the hexagonal nuts on a moving conveyor belt via a video stream
+* Detect, localize and count hexagonal nuts on a moving conveyor belt, from a video stream

 ### Sample output from the project